locle97/azure-poc/Azure-application-gateway-web-app-service/README.md

 1. Once the Application Gateway is deployed and configured, navigate to the public IP address of the Application Gateway.
 2. Verify that the traffic is correctly routed to your Web App.

+### Step 7: Clean up resource group

+1. Navigate to your resource group.
+2. Click on Delete resource group.